ExperiencersInternational/DisableCoreGUIFunctions/README.md

 # DisableCoreGUIFunctions

+> This plugin is no longer being updated, switch to [auroraSuite](https://github.com/ExperiencersInternational/auroraSuite) now to minimize disruption.

 A plugin designed to make disabling default TopBar icons and some settings in the Roblox menu easier.

 Download at: https://www.roblox.com/catalog/5856823549/Disable-Roblox-CoreGUI-Functions